oreillyross/coding-patterns/README.md

  * Because it needs to split the arrays to some base case (when only one element exists) recursion is a good implementation
  * alternatively it can be solved using the bottom-up approach
  * The complexity is O(n log n), which is efficient
- * The algorithm requires two functions, one which takes two sorted arrays and returns one osrted array, a second function which recursively divides arrays.
+ * The algorithm requires two functions, one which takes two sorted arrays and returns one sorted array, a second function which recursively divides arrays.
  * The below details the general algorithm in javascript

 ```javascript